Machtan/BNDN-2015-1/PreHandin1/Readme.txt

 	2. run "Client.exe".

 	use:
-	-  The Client will present all executable events.
+	-  The Client will present all events in the workflow that are executable.
 	1. press "1" and enter to execute an event.
-	2. write the name of the event to execute and prass enter.
+	2. Write the name of the event to execute and prass enter.
 	-  The Client will present a new list of executable events.
-	3. repeat step 1 and 2 to traverse the DCR Diagram
+	3. Repeat step 1 and 2 to traverse the DCR Diagram and proceed in the workflow